sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ## **UI Assertion**

  Record a command to populate the field you want to assert.
-Then edit the generated test case step and change command to assert.
+Then edit the generated test case step and change the command to assert.
 The edit would pick up matching fields from the recorded command.

 ___